jneug/typst-finite/src/flaci.typ

 ///
 /// #warning-alert[
 ///   Read the FLACI json-file with the #typ.read function, not
 ///   the #typ.json function.
-FLACI exports automatons with a wrong encoding
+FLACI exports automata with a wrong encoding
 ///   that prevents Typst from properly loading the file as JSON.
 /// ]
 ///